logicalclocks/hops-examples/README.md

 Data consumed is be default persisted to the `Resources` dataset of the Project where the job is running.

 ### Avro Records
-`StructuredStreamingKafka.java` generates *String <key,value>* pairs which are converted by **HopsUtil** into Avro records and serialized into bytes.
+`StructuredStreamingKafka.java` generates *String <key,value>* pairs which are converted by **Hops** into Avro records and serialized into bytes.
 Similarly, during consuming from a Kafka source, messages are deserialized into Avro records. **The default Avro schema used is the following**:

 ```json
 {